What does Gino mean?

 Gino is a somewhat prominent first name for males (#927 out of 1220, Top 76%) and also a somewhat prominent surname for all people (#75466 out of 150436, Top 50%).
 (2000 U.S. Census)

-Shown below is a comparison of the popularity of the boy name Gino and related names.
-Prominent alternative forms of Gino (#942 last year) are Eugene (#790 last year), Eugenio, Gene and Geno.
-Usage of these forms of Gino reached its peak in the 1930s (median #825) and is now much lower (#1546, ▼97%).
-Eugene is the continual favorite, though Gino has gained in usage, while forms such as Eugene have lost favor.
+Which version is better?with its variant forms and related boy names.
+Prominent alternative forms of Gino (#1061 last year) are Eugene (#822 last year), Eugenio, Gene and Geno.
+Usage of these forms of Gino reached its peak in the 1930s (median #825) and is now much lower (#1576, ▼97%).